 - Workflow management tools are pivotal in orchestrating ETL processes.
 They provide a structured framework for designing, scheduling, and monitoring ETL workflows.
 They enable data engineers and developers to create visual representations of pipelines.

 - Job dependencies define the order in which tasks should be executed to ensure that data flows seamlessly through the pipeline.
-Dependencies ensure that a transformation task, for example, doesn't start until the data extraction has been completed.
+For example, dependencies ensure that a transformation task doesn't start until the data extraction has been completed.

-- Parallel processing calls for running multiple tasks simultaneously; it can improve the speed and efficiency of data integration.
+- Parallel processing involves running multiple tasks simultaneously, which can improve the speed and efficiency of data integration.
 Workflow management tools allow for the parallel execution of tasks, making the most of available computing resources.

-- Error handling mechanisms mean detecting and managing errors during data extraction, ETL transformation, or loading.
+- Error handling mechanisms detect and manage errors during data extraction, ETL transformation, or loading.
 Workflow management tools offer features for defining error-handling strategies.

 - Workflow management tools provide monitoring capabilities, allowing data engineers to track the progress and status of ETL tasks in real time.
 They also offer scheduling functionality, enabling the automation of ETL processes at specified times.